 Other appearances have included PBS Newshour, “Travel with Rick Steves,” Sirius XM Radio’s “Bevelations” with Bevy Smith on Radio Andy, WNBC’s “Debrief with David Ushery,” Yahoo Finance‘s “The Daily Ticker,” WNYC’s “The Takeaway,” WNYC/NPR’s “New Tech City,” WOR Talk Radio’s “The Joan Hamburg Show,” Sirius XM Radio’s “Rudy Maxa’s World,” WHYY’s “Radio Times,” and KSCS’s “Hawkeye in the Morning.”

-In addition to being published in The New York Times, Stephanie’s writing has appeared in magazines, newspapers, and websites like Medium, Longreads, Wanderlust Magazine, Planet Mindful, Rhapsody, BuzzFeed, Thrive Global, and Aperture Magazine.
+In addition to The New York Times, Stephanie’s writing has appeared in magazines, newspapers, and websites like Medium, Longreads, Wanderlust Magazine, Planet Mindful, Rhapsody, BuzzFeed, Thrive Global, and Aperture Magazine.
 She’s been interviewed for publications such as O, The Oprah Magazine, The Washington Post, Quartz, and Mic.
 She’s appeared in videos and on podcasts for nytimes.com, and been on panels organized by the New York Times Knowledge Network, the New York Times Learning Network, and Parsons the New School for Design.

 Stephanie has also participated in Q&A’s for students at New York University’s Department of Journalism, and at Ohio University’s E.W.
 Scripps School of Journalism.

 For more background and some thoughts on travel writing, check out the monthly Travel Writer interview series by Rolf Potts: